pairing4good/java-learning-two/README.md

 - If you cast `(TextBox) control` you can see the methods but if you pass a UserInterfaceControl and try to cast it to TextBox you will get a `ClassCastException`
 - You need to check the instance before you cast it `instanceof`

+## Comparing Objects
+- Explain why each line exists in the generated equals and hashcode